Abdelaziz al-Hilu

-Abdelaziz Adam al-Hilu (عبد العزيز الحلو; born 7 July 1954) is a Sudanese politician and the current leader of the Sudan People's Liberation Movement-North (al-Hilu).
+Abdelaziz Adam al-Hilu (Note: عبد العزيز الحلو) (born 7 July 1954) is a Sudanese politician who has been serving as the vice chairman of the Government of Peace and Unity since 2025.
+He is also the leader of the Sudan People's Liberation Movement-North (al-Hilu).

 Biography

 Al-Hilu was born in Al-Faydh Umm Abdullah, South Kordofan.
+He was born, raised and educated in the Nuba Mountains.
+He studied economics at the University of Khartoum, and graduated in 1979.

 He is considered one of the most successful SPLA/M commanders in the history of the SPLA and worked with Sudanese revolutionary leader John Garang with the stated goal of creating a Sudan that is democratic, fair and free to all Sudanese.

-He was born, raised and educated in the Nuba Mountains.
-He studied Economics in the University of Khartoum, and graduated in 1979.
-He lost the election for governor of South Kordofan to Ahmed Haroun in a poll rejected by the SPLA as rigged.
+In 2011 he lost the election for governor of South Kordofan to Ahmed Haroun in a poll rejected by the SPLA as rigged.
 He had been fighting the Sudanese Armed Forces in the Second Sudanese Civil War and the South Kordofan conflict.

-Following the Sudanese Revolution, he declared a temporary unilateral ceasefire "to give the ongoing peace talks an opportunity for success", which was later further extended, during which he reached an agreement with the transitional government to separate religion and state and not discriminate against anyone's ethnicity on 3 September 2020.
-He has also called to remove former President Omar al-Bashir's militias and to reorganize the Sudanese military, in addition to self-determination in areas controlled by his faction.
+In mid-2017, the SPLM–N split into two factions, the SPLM–N (al-Hilu) and SPLM–N (Agar), over disagreements on secularization.
+Following the Sudanese revolution, he declared a temporary unilateral ceasefire "to give the ongoing peace talks an opportunity for success", which was later further extended, during which he reached an agreement with the transitional government to separate religion and state and not discriminate against anyone's ethnicity on 3 September 2020.
+He has also called to remove former president Omar al-Bashir's militias and to reorganize the Sudanese military, in addition to self-determination in areas controlled by his faction.

 On 28 March 2021, al-Hilu signed a peace agreement with the Sudanese government in Juba, South Sudan, in which it would pave the path to establish a civil, democratic federal state in Sudan, in addition to guaranteeing freedom of religion and having a single army to protect national security.

 During the civil war in Sudan which began in 2023, al-Hilu was hesitant to join the Tagadum coalition, insisting on secular governance as a foundation for Sudan's unity and stability.
 He also supported initiatives to end conflict but emphasized addressing Sudan's deep-rooted issues.
 His forces in South Kordofan and Blue Nile prioritized defending citizens and ensuring aid reached civilians.
-In February 2025, al-Hilu supported the Rapid Support Forces's attempt to form a parallel government in Nairobi, Kenya.
+In February 2025, al-Hilu supported the Rapid Support Forces (RSF)'s attempt to form a parallel government in Nairobi, Kenya.
 In July 2025, he was proclaimed the deputy leader of a governing alliance headed by the RSF's leader Hemedti.

-Political views

-Abdel al-Hizu supports Marxism–Leninism.